darcyvoutt/tauri-app/README.md

 ## Development

-Simply run `yarn dev` to run the development mode which will startup `Tailwind`, `Vite` and `Tauri`.
+Simply run `yarn dev` to run the development mode which will startup Tailwind, Vite and Tauri.

 ## Build

-The starter script is `yarn build` which will compile `Tailwind` and build `Tauri`.
+The starter script is `yarn build` which will compile Tailwind and build Tauri.
 However, if on an ARM Mac, you can run `yarn build-intel` to build for Intel based Macs specifically.